SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 ~~~

 The `JdbcTemplate` require that we provide a `RowMapper`so that it can map between rows in the query to Java Objects.
 We are going to define the `RowMapper` like this:
+The `JdbcTemplate` require that we provide a `RowMapper` so that it can map between rows in the query to Java Objects.
+We are going to define the `RowMapper` like this (copy and paste the following code under the comment `//TODO: Add row mapper here`):

 ~~~java
 private RowMapper<Product> rowMapper = (rs, rowNum) -> new Product(